 WHAT YOU NEED TO KNOW

-Up to a decade of protection once fitted.
+Up to 10 years of protection once fitted.1,2

-The window of time an IUD can be placed when using as emergency contraception.
+The window of time a copper IUD can be placed when using as emergency birth control.

-- Doesn’t protect against HIV/AIDS and other sexually transmitted infections (STIs).
+- No protection against HIV and other sexually transmitted infections (STIs).

 - You have to see a doctor or nurse to place or remove it.